 - Kids whose family reunification services are terminated

 - Kids open to a connection with an adult who choose to participate

-- Be “customer friendly” — make it easier to get involved with a child in foster care;
+- Be “customer friendly” — make it easier to get involved with a child for adoption in foster care;

 - Let families interested in fostering safely meet kids right away – rather than having to wait months for home studies and clearances — thereby keeping them engaged;